1. A LIGHTBULB MOMENT

 You see, light bulbs have long been a shining beacon of planned obsolescence: ever since way back in the 1920s when manufacturers gathered and decided collectively to reduce the lifespan of their bulbs.
 That way, consumers would be forced to buy more; regularly broken lightbulbs would be accepted as the new normal.
 Well, it worked.

 Nanoleaf is set to shake everything up.
 Launched through an outrageously popular Kickstarter in 2012, they are now producing the most energy efficient bulbs in the world.
 LEDs are widely accepted as the future of home lighting – but Nanoleaf really are taking it to the next level.
 The origami-esque shapes naturally shed what little heat is produced, and should a device ever approach damaging temperatures it will subtly dim, prolonging its own lifespan.
-The Nanoleaf Gem (pictured in white) is amazing.
+The Nanoleaf Gem (pictured opposite in white) is amazing.
 It has an estimated average lifespan of 23 years.
-It projects light in 360 degrees, just like a normal filament bulb would.
+It projects light in 360 degrees, like a normal filament bulb would.
 It produces a warm, natural light and can be dimmed to suit your mood.
 If you’re after a gift, you can’t go far wrong with their Aurora system.
 Check out that glowing polygon – pretty stunning and remarkably energy efficient for something that doubles as a lighting system and a feature piece.

 Over 16,500 tons of headphones are thrown away every year globally.
 That’s an absurd figure – most earphones can’t weigh much more than a small pile of feathers.
 The e-waste problem is often overlooked, but it’s an ecological nightmare for developing countries that find themselves swamped in electric waste.